How to Use Our Pocket Cards

 At this point, you could read through the card out loud or have someone else read the card.
 Then, after a short pause so people can absorb what’s just been said…

-Then, to encourage discussion, wait for someone to respond.
+To encourage discussion, wait for someone to respond.
 Avoid leading or prompting the first response.
-Once the ball is rolling, use one or several of the following questions to continue the discussion (or a favorite question of your own)…
+Once the ball is rolling, use one or two of the following questions to continue the discussion (or a favorite question of your own).

 - “Anyone else have a different point they found meaningful?”